AgileVentures/AgileVentures/ASYNC_VOTING.md

 :construction: UNDER CONSTRUCTION :construction:

+We vote on stories/bugfixes/chores etc. (generically referred to as "tickets" or "issues") in order to help everyone on the team know what each other is working on, how difficult the ticket is, and to expose any differences in assumptions between team members.
+Ticket sizes (1, 2, or 3) can in principle be used for planning and estimation in terms of sprints, however we often find that in a community of part-time volunteers that the value comes more from communication and being able to anticipate the complexity of what one might work on rather than any long term planning.

 ## Automated Async Vote

-To start an automated asynchronous vote on a story, please use the async voter command, using the following syntax: `/voter ISSUE-NAME ISSUE-URL`.
+To start an automated asynchronous vote on an issue, please use the async voter command, using the following syntax: `/voter ISSUE-NAME ISSUE-URL`.

 e.g.